Tioman Island: Air

 The island houses the Tioman Airport with flights from Subang.

+A proposal to build an international airport through land reclamation was rejected in 2018 on environmental grounds, although the proposal has been raised since.

+Currently (May 2024) there are no commercial flights to Pulau Tioman, and discussions of an airport expansion are still on-going.

 Water

 The island is served by ferries from Mersing, Johor and Tanjung Gemok, Pahang.
 Both are located in Malaysia.
 Currently, two ferry companies are operating in both jetties.
 You can purchase the ticket at the counter book directly from their respective website to secure your seats in advance.